This page was last updated on 10/16/2020. Please check back frequently for updates.

 - Starting the week of March 15, 2020, there was a 30% decrease in total visit activity, including new patient visits, established patient visits, and hospital visits.

-- New patient and consultation visits decreased in March and have maintained at approximately 70-75% of pre-COVID-19 rates.
+- New patient and consultation visits decreased in March and have maintained at approximately 70-80% of pre-COVID-19 rates through July; August new patient and consultation visits increased to pre-COVID-19 rates, though this is early data.

-- Telemedicine visits represented 27% of total office/outpatient visits in the week of April 12 and have declined to 11% of visits in the week of June 14.
+- Telemedicine visits represented 27% of total office/outpatient visits in the week of April 12 and have declined to ~8% of visits.

-- Overall physician work relative value units (a measure which impacts various aspects of staffing and reimbursement) initially decreased approximately 30% and has since recovered to within 90% of pre-COVID-19 rates.
+- Overall physician work relative value units (a measure which impacts various aspects of staffing and reimbursement) initially decreased approximately 30% and has since recovered to and possibly exceeded pre-COVID-19 rates.

 - While chemotherapy infusion visits have not significantly changed, there was a decrease in non-chemotherapy infusion visits throughout March and April, which may have since recovered in early June.